-Anyone taking controlled substances (narcotics) or items with Cannabidiol (CBD) or Tetrahydrocannabinol (THC) prescribed by their health care team must discuss these medications with the Medical Coordinator and, if allowed, check these medications to the medical team upon arrival to camp.
+Anyone taking controlled substances (narcotics) prescribed by their health care team must discuss these medications with the Healthcare Coordinator and, if allowed, check these medications to the medical team upon arrival to camp.
 They will remain locked in the medical office for the duration of the camp session and administered by medical personnel as prescribed.